aseeler/tp_ngs_scarabi/README.md

 ##Normalization

+## Highly variable data

+## Scaling

+## PCA

+## Heatmap and Elbow plot
+Visualization of the contribution of each gene to each PCA by heatmap And contribution of each PCA to the variance by elbow plots

+## UMAP
+Neighbors and clusters were found then visualized by UMAP.
+Resolution : 0.5

 #Tools
 ##Salmon and Alevin
 To count the number of cells that were analyzed and attribute a gene name to every sequence that was sequenced